sealvault/sealvault/website/src/blog/posts/web3.md

 !!! info "How is composable data produced in Web3?"

-    First, a programmer takes a look at a public data schema (eg. a smart contract that implements the [ERC-721 interface](https://eips.ethereum.org/EIPS/eip-721))
+    First, a programmer takes a look at a public data schema (e.g. a smart contract that implements the [ERC-721 interface](https://eips.ethereum.org/EIPS/eip-721))
     and decides to build on top of it.
 Then, a user, who has already interacted with what the programmer built on, decides that they like what the programmer built